PYL General Information

 The goal of PYL is to encourage the development of the sport of lacrosse.
 We accept players at all age and experience levels although space may be limited due to the size of specific teams.

 How are teams determined?

 In many Divisions, we field multiple teams.
-At the beginning of each season, there are skill evaluations and players are placed on a team based on the ability.
+At the beginning of each season, there are skill evaluations and players are placed on a team based on ability.

 Why do you have Player Assessments?

 PYL sponsors multiple teams at most age levels.
 The opportunity to group players on teams by similar skill level and experience will enhance their development and provide a better lacrosse experience.
-We want our players’ lacrosse experiences to be fun but also instructive.
+We want our players’ lacrosse experience to be fun and instructive.
 The assessments are intended to guide the coaches in determining how best to structure the teams.
 These are not try-outs with cuts, but rather skill assessments only.
 All registered players will be placed on a team.
 There are no assessments for girls teams.